 Cardiac fibrosis is a scarring event in the cardiac muscle that causes abnormalities in cardiac function and significantly increases the risk of sudden cardiac death.
 Although a large proportion of the western population is at high risk, early detection is usually not applicable by the currently available imaging methods.
 Prof. Michal Neeman and her team developed a new magnetic resonance imaging (MRI) method to detect tissue fibrosis with increased sensitivity and without administering a contrast agent.

 Myocardial fibrosis is associated with worsening ventricular systolic function, abnormal cardiac remodeling, and increased ventricular stiffness, significantly increasing the risk of adverse cardiac outcomes.
 Hypertension and diabetes elicit fibrotic processes in the heart, placing a high percentage of the western world population at risk, yet the early identification

-of fibrotic development in high-risk patients is hindered by lack of adequate fibrosis imaging modalities.
-This in turn leads to increased morbidity and additional financial burden to health care services.
-The current standard method to assess myocardial fibrosis employs the usage of MRI coupled with intravenous infusion of Gadolinium contrast agent.
-However, this method suffers from considerable drawbacks including reduced sensitivity (that permits diagnosis only at advanced stages of disease), lengthy scan times and toxicity of the contrast agent, which excludes a significant subset of patient populations from diagnosis.
-Thus, the capacity to diagnose myocardial fibrosis in its early stages would allow successful therapeutic intervention, and may also create a platform for the non-invasive study of fibrotic development, thereby facilitating the design of targeted therapies.
+of fibrotic development in high-risk patients is hindered by a lack of adequate fibrosis imaging modalities.
+This, in turn, leads to increased morbidity and additional financial burden to health care services.
+The current standard method to assess myocardial fibrosis employs the usage of magnetic resonance imaging (MRI) coupled with intravenous infusion of Gadolinium contrast agent.
+However, this method suffers from considerable drawbacks, including reduced sensitivity (diagnosing only advanced stages of disease), lengthy scan times and toxicity of the contrast agent, which excludes a significant subset of patient populations from diagnosis.
+Thus, the capacity to diagnose myocardial fibrosis in its early stages would allow successful therapeutic intervention and may also create a platform for the non-invasive study of fibrotic development, thereby facilitating the design of targeted therapies.